pmcollins/gumdrop/README.md

 # Gumdrop

-Gumdrop is a web framework under active development, written in Java, with no dependencies outside of the JDK.
+Gumdrop is an experimental web framework under active development, written in Java, with no dependencies outside of the JDK.

 * [Common](gumdrop.common): common classes (builder, http, validation, etc.)
 * [Json](gumdrop.json): a JSON serialization library